restarian/brace_document_navlink/docs_raw/synopsis.md

 Some text about the project here
 ```

-After processing with the Brace document navlink plugin the navigation links would be added like below:
+  After processing a projects docuemnts with the Brace Document Navlink plugin the navigation links would be added to the pages like below:
 ```markdown

 ## The main page